New simulations of accreting DA white dwarfs: inferring accretion rates from the surface contamination: Results

 Larger He contamination is expected in the case of larger accretion rates, see Fig. \ref{fig:chem_profile_10500K_acc12}.
 In this case, the FCZ is able to further penetrate the H-He transition region, with the consequent larger He enrichment of the outer layers.
+One can see from Fig. \ref{fig:chem_profile_10500K_acc12} that for an accretion rate of $10^{12}$ g s$^{-1}$, the FCZ stops where the He/H abundance ratio reaches approximately $10^{-4}$.
+In this case, our simulation was interrupted before the steady state for the photospheric He abundance could be reached.
+The achieved lower limit for the abundance of He in the photosphere is $10^{-6.09}$ (see Table \ref{table:3}).
+The photospheric He abundance depends on both the hydrogen mass fraction and the accretion rate.
+In the cases where the hydrogen mass fraction could be independently derived and the accretion rate estimated from the observed heavy elements abundances, it should be possible to distinguish whether the photospheric helium has been accreted or dredged-up.

 All the simulations with the highest accretion rates show this kind of behavior.
-Unfortunately the abundance of He on the surface takes much longer to reach a steady state than the accreted heavy elements, and we had to stop the simulations before that state was reached.
+Unfortunately the abundance of He on the surface takes much longer to reach a steady state than the accreted heavy elements, and we had to stop the simulations before that state was reached because of the excessive time required by the computation.
+We estimate that it takes of the order of 15000 yr of evolution to finally reach that steady state.
 Thus, our tabulated abundances of helium are only lower boundaries in most cases.